open-telemetry/opentelemetry.io/content/en/blog/2019/opentelemetry-governance-committee-explained/index.md

-The Governance Committee, alongside the CNCF, also holds keys for project resources and assets like artifact repositories, build and test infrastructure, web sites and their domains, blogs, social-media accounts, etc. It is also responsible for ensuring that releases of components and artifacts are aligned with the OpenTelemetry agenda, and with the project’s advocacy and marketing needs.
+The Governance Committee, alongside the CNCF, also holds keys for project resources and assets like artifact repositories, build and test infrastructure, sites and their domains, blogs, social-media accounts, etc. It is also responsible for ensuring that releases of components and artifacts are aligned with the OpenTelemetry agenda, and with the project’s advocacy and marketing needs.